Mpitula/CMPG323-Project-4-37460366/README.md

 **The project is designed to:**

-+ Retrieve client data from an Excel sheet.
++ Retrieve client and projects data from an Excel sheet.
 + Perform CRUD operations on a web application.
 + Create: Add new clients and projects based on the Excel data.
 + Read: Verifies that clients and projects were successfully created.